clausgp/ddpslidify/index.md

-In this presentation, we will look at how many people immigrate to Denmark.
+In this presentation, we will look at the immigration to Denmark.

-This will be done by looking at the number of people getting residency permits.
+This will be done by looking at the number of people receiving residency permits.

 Hopefully this can provide some basic information that will be usefull when trying to digest the medias attention to this subject.